 These may appear in the center of your field of vision and gradually spread outward.
 Some people also experience blind spots or tunnel vision.

-Non-visual aura symptoms may include:
+The non-visual aura symptoms may include:

 - Tingling or numbness in the hands or face